 2. Dampen the Inside of the Humidor

-There are a least 3 ways to dampen your humidor.
+Here are a least 3 ways to dampen your humidor.
 They will make the seasoning process a bit faster, but you need to be careful to avoid damaging your humidor.
+Note that no cigars should be stored in a new humidor in this period.

 2.1 Traditional Methods

-- Get a clean cloth or a sponge and soak it with distilled water.
+- Get a clean cloth or a sponge, and soak it with distilled water.
 Wring the cloth or sponge out if it gets too wet.
 Use the cloth or sponge to gently wipe down the entire interior of the humidor.
 The goal is to dampen the inside of the humidor without getting it too wet.
-Note: Excess water may damage the wood.
+Note that excess water may damage the wood.

 Whichever option you choose, it’s important that the water doesn’t leak onto the wood.